akka-cache/akka-cache/acdocs/docs/client-sdk/rest-apis.md

 delete /cacheName/{cacheName}
 ```

-delete the current cache namespace and all associated caches.
+Deletes the current cache namespace and all associated caches.

 #### Path parameters